Aaron Ruell

-Aaron Ruell (born June 23, 1976) is an American director, photographer and actor.
+Derek Aaron Ruell (born June 23, 1976) is an American director, photographer and actor.
 He is most recognized for his performance as Kip Dynamite in the indie movie Napoleon Dynamite.

 Early life and education

-Ruell was born in Fresno, California and raised in a Mormon family in nearby Clovis.
+Ruell was born in Fresno, California and raised in a Mormon family in the nearby town of Clovis.
 After graduation from Clovis West High School, Ruell studied film at Brigham Young University.

 Career

 Director

 Ruell is an accomplished commercial director and photographer.
-As a director he is represented by Sanctuary in Los Angeles.
+As a director, he is represented by Sanctuary in Los Angeles.
 He was declared one of the most promising new directors in the world of advertising by Shoot magazine in 2009, and "one of the emerging directors to know now" by Creativity.
 He has directed commercials for clients such as T-Mobile, Nintendo, Coke, and Burger King.

 He was the only filmmaker to have two films, Everything's Gone Green and Mary, which he wrote and directed, premiere at the 2005 Sundance Film Festival.